Eynesbury, Cambridgeshire: Development of Eynesbury

 The Parish Church of St Mary dates back to the 12th century and was rebuilt in 1688 and restored in 1857.
 It is a Grade II* listed building.

 The manor of Eynesbury was held by the Ferrers and Devereux family (later Viscounts Hereford), until 1571, when it was sold to Sir James Dyer whose family sold it to Sir Sidney Montagu in 1639.
 His family, later Earls of Sandwich, gave their name to Montagu Street in the village.

 Caldecote Manor was acquired by the Haberdashers Company in 1624.

-Thomas Barton, chaplain to Prince Rupert, was rector of Eynesbury from 1629–31.
+Thomas Barton, chaplain to Prince Rupert, was rector of Eynesbury from 1629 to 1631.

-The parish was inclosed by an Act of 1797.
+The parish was enclosed by the Eynesbury Inclosure Act 1797 (37 Geo.
+3. c.
+148 Pr.).

 William Cole, the antiquary, was rector from 1768 to 1808.

 In 1876, the village of Eynesbury and part of the rural parish were included in the district controlled by the Local Board of St Neots.
 A further rearrangement was made in 1895, when Eynesbury was divided into two civil parishes.
 The urban portion of 394 acres was now called the parish of Eynesbury, and included in the St Neots Urban District; the rest, with 2,641 acres of land, formed the parish of Eynesbury Hardwick.